blocknative/gas-agent/README.md

     - `"percentile"`: Uses percentile-based predictions
     - `"time_series"`: Uses time series analysis
     - `"last_min"`: Takes the minimum from the previous block and uses that as the prediction for the next block.
+    - `"pending_floor"`: Takes the minimum from the pending-block, adds 1 wei and uses that as the prediction for the next block.

 - **`signer_key`** (required): Private key for signing predictions (use `cargo run -- generate-keys` to create)